 No Wild and Scenic Rivers are present in the proposed Mid-States Corridor Study Area.
-However, Alternative O crosses the Lost River, which is listed on the NPS NRI, and Alternative B crosses a segment of the East Fork of the White River that is included in the NRI.
+However, Alternative O crosses the Lost River, which is listed on the NPS NRI.

 For all river crossings, best Management Practices (BMPs) will be employed during construction to minimize water quality impacts, and design features to reduce pollutant introduction and reduce visual impacts will be evaluated.